 Dr. Brater’s research aims to bring attention to art, artists, and audience communities, especially women, who have been underrepresented historically by theatre critics and scholars.
 Her work emphasizes the relationship between theatrical performance and social and political engagement.

 Her book, RUTH MALECZECH AT MABOU MINES: WOMAN'S WORK, was published by Methuen Drama in 2016.
 Chapters on Mabou Mines appear in WOMEN, COLLECTIVE CREATION, AND DEVISED PERFORMANCE and in CONTEMPORARY APPROACHES TO ADAPTATION IN PERFORMANCE, both published by Palgrave Macmillan.
 Other writing has appeared in publications including AUJOURD'HUI/SAMUEL BECKETT TODAY and THEATRE JOURNAL.
-Current writing projects include “Shaping Broadway and Off-Broadway Plays Through Collaborations: Playwrights, Directors, Designers, and Companies” for the CAMBRIDGE COMPANION TO AMERICAN THEATRE since 1945, AMERICAN THEATRE ENSEMBLES 1970-1995, and THE JOURNAL OF AMERICAN DRAMA & THEATRE.
+Recent publications include chapters and articles in the CAMBRIDGE COMPANION TO AMERICAN THEATRE since 1945, AMERICAN THEATRE ENSEMBLES 1970-1995, and THE JOURNAL OF AMERICAN DRAMA & THEATRE.
 Forthcoming publications include "Nora, Lucia, and Lear: Gender and Performance at Mabou Mines" for ANALYZING GENDER IN PERFORMANCE (Palsgrave MacMillan) and a chapter on Lee Breuer for the new series GREAT NORTH AMERICAN STAGE DIRECTORS (Methuen Drama).

 Brater’s teaching encourages students to map connections between theater literature, history, and theory and their own stage practice, challenging them to excel both intellectually and creatively and to examine connections between the performative and the political.
 She teaches courses in theater history, theater for social change, and site-specific performance and is excited to be embarking on a teaching/directing collaboration with Jersey City Theater Center and New Jersey Playwrights Lab: https://www.montclair.edu/theatre-and-dance/2022/10/25/the-department-of-theatre-and-dance-announces-new-exciting-new-jersey-strategic-partnership/.

 She is the program coordinator for the BA and MA in Theatre Studies and the Graduate Certificate in Theatre of Diversity, Inclusion & Social Change.
-She served as a 2018-2020 Community Engaged Teaching and Learning Fellow, and serves on the University Senate from 2018-2021, and is the current vice chair of the Graduate Council.
+She served as a 2018-2020 Community Engaged Teaching and Learning Fellow, served on the University Senate from 2018-2021, and is the current vice chair of the Graduate Council.
 She is a leader with the multifaith advocacy organization New Jersey Together, the recipient of a Loving Leadership award from Faith in New Jersey and was recognized as a 2022 NJ 11 hero by Rep. Mikie Sherill for her community organizing work.
 Brater holds a Ph.D. and M.Phil from the CUNY Graduate Center and a B.A. from Barnard College.